-3 Best Knife Sharpeners, Tested by Food Network Kitchen
+3 Best Knife Sharpeners of 2023, Tested by Food Network Kitchen

 We sliced, sharpened and honed to find the best models.

-Once you’ve invested in a chef’s knife, it’s important to maintain that investment through sharpening and honing.
-The three sharpeners we selected are only to be used with steel knives (not ceramic); some can accommodate both serrated and non-serrated knives, as indicated below.
+Once you’ve invested in a chef’s knife or knife set, it’s important to maintain that investment through sharpening and honing.
+The best knife sharpeners are easy to use and feel comfortable during the sharpening process.
+(You are handling a knife!)
+Most at-home sharpeners are designed to be used with steel knives.
+If you own ceramic knives, you may need to leave that sharpening process to the professionals.
+The three best knife sharpeners we selected are only to be used with steel knives (not ceramic); some can accommodate both serrated and non-serrated knives, as indicated below.

 If you’re guilty of prepping produce or cutting through your dinner protein with a dull knife, it’s important to know how much regularly sharpening and honing your knives can make a difference.
 Not only are you going to get more precise cuts and help preserve the life of your knives, but you’ll also reduce your risk of injury.
 (Yes, dull knives are more dangerous to cut with than sharp ones.)

 - When it comes to maintenance, there is a difference between sharpening and honing.
 Sharpening creates a sharp edge on your knife blade and honing helps to maintain it.
 When you cut with your knife, you create a microscopic curve on the blade, so honing scrapes it off and helps maintain the edge’s sharpness.